mobily-enterprises/jsonreststores/README.md

 Remember that in `managersCars` _remote queries will **always** honour the filter on `managerId`, both in queries (`GET` without an `id` as last parameter) and single-record operations_ (`GET` with a specific `id`).

+## Fetching children records automatically in nested stores

+If you have two nested tables like the ones shown above, you might want to be able to look up fields automatically.
+JsonRestStores allows you to to so using the `nested` property.

+For example:

+    var Managers = declare( Store, {

+      schema: new Schema({
+        name   : { type: 'string', trim: 60 },
+        surname: { type: 'string', searchable: true, trim: 60 },
+      }),

+      storeName: 'managers',
+      publicURL: '/managers/:id',

+      handlePut: true,
+      handlePost: true,
+      handleGet: true,
+      handleGetQuery: true,
+      handleDelete: true,

+      nested: [
+        {
+          type: 'multiple',
+          layer: 'managersCars',
+          join: { managerId: 'id' },
+        }
+      ],

+    });
+    var managers = new Managers();
+    managers.setAllRoutes( app );

+    var ManagersCars = declare( Store, {

+      schema: new Schema({
+        make     : { type: 'string', trim: 60, required: true },
+        model    : { type: 'string', trim: 60, required: true },
+      }),

+      storeName: 'managersCars',
+      publicURL: '/managers/:managerId/cars/:id',

+      handlePut: true,
+      handlePost: true,
+      handleGet: true,
+      handleGetQuery: true,
+      handleDelete: true,

+      nested: [
+        {
+          type: 'lookup',
+          localField: 'managerId',
+          layer: 'managers',
+          layerField: 'id'
+        }
+      ],
+    });
+    var managersCars = new ManagersCars();
+    managersCars.setAllRoutes( app );

+This is an example where using JsonRestStores really shines: when you use `GET` to fetch a manager, the object's attribute `manager._children.managersCars` will be an array of all cars joined to that manager.
+Also, when yu use `GET` to fetch a car, the object's attribute `car._children.managerId` will be an object representing the correct manager.
+This is immensely useful in web applications, as it saves tons of HTTP calls for lookups.

+Fetching of nested data is achieved by SimpleDbLayerMixin by using [SimpleDbLayer's nesting abilities](https://github.com/mercmobily/simpledblayer#automatic-loading-of-children-joins), which you should check out.

 # Naming conventions for stores

 It's important to be consistent in naming conventions while creating stores.
 In this case, code is clearer than a thousand bullet points: